Erik Kramer: Regular season

+Postseason

 Post-playing career

 After retiring from the NFL, Kramer went into sports broadcasting, covering the Detroit Lions as an in-studio analyst and then the Chicago Bears.

 Kramer appeared as himself in an episode of Married... with Children, during which the series' protagonist, Al Bundy, sells his soul in order to lead the Bears to the Super Bowl.

 On October 30, 2011, Kramer's 18-year-old son, Griffen, a senior at Thousand Oaks High School, was found dead at a friend's home from a heroin overdose.
-Sheriff’s investigators charged four people, including two juveniles, with involuntary manslaughter and possession of a controlled substance.
+Sheriff's investigators charged four people, including two juveniles, with involuntary manslaughter and possession of a controlled substance.